Parking Bylaw Review

-A full review of the Off-Street Parking and Loading Bylaw No. 4350-1990, also commonly known as the “Parking Bylaw” is identified as a Planning Department work item in the City’s 2023 Business Plan.
-The current Parking Bylaw, regulates the location, number, and size of off-street vehicle parking spaces, loading spaces, bicycle spaces, and passenger spaces, to balance the needs of residents, commuters, and visitors.
+The current Off-Street Parking and Loading Bylaw No. 4350-1990, also commonly known as the “Parking Bylaw” currently regulates the location, number, and size of off-street vehicle parking spaces, loading spaces, bicycle spaces, and passenger spaces, to balance the needs of residents, commuters, and visitors.

 Why Are We Doing This?

 Maple Ridge’s current approach to parking regulations is to require a minimum number of parking spaces for every kind of development – large residential buildings, low density residential houses, commercial spaces, retail, office buildings, industrial buildings and everything in between.
-The approach taken for the parking requirements of this Bylaw largely follows best practices from the 1990’s era and the more modern approach has evolved to include trends in facilitating sustainable and transit-oriented development, reduction in greenhouse gas emissions, and more opportunities for walking, rolling, or transit use over transport by single-occupancy vehicle.
+The approach taken for the parking requirements of the current Bylaw largely follows best practices from the 1990’s era and more modern approaches have evolved to include trends in facilitating sustainable and transit-oriented development, reduction in greenhouse gas emissions, and more opportunities for walking, rolling, or transit use over transport by single-occupancy vehicle.

 What Is the Goal Of This Process?